The Best Timing for a Remodel May Be Opposite What You Think

 During the last stock market recovery the compound adjusted growth rate of the S&P 500 was about 15% (from 2012 - 2018).

 $35,000 invested at 15% over 6 years comes out to $80,957 or a gain of $45,957 - more than enough to pay for for the original kitchen remodel!

 Pulling the trigger on the remodel during the recession has a higher opportunity cost ($80,957 vs $75,919).
 On paper over six years that makes it the less attractive option even though it is $25k cheaper up front.

 Oh no.... we’ve uncovered a new way to stress yourself out finance wise.
 Not only do you need to figure out if you can afford a kitchen remodel (on top of picking out cabinets, flooring, tiles, etc), now we’ve asked you to factor in the condition of the overall economy and expected rates of return into your decision - yeesh!

 Issues with this analysis:

 The results are driven by the expected rates of return used in the examples.
+Not to mention the actual Cost of a 10x10 Kitchen Remodel can vary widely.
 Nobody actually knows what future returns will be.
 The 4% rate of return was for illustrative purposes.
 It could be much much worse… If the expected return was negative, the opportunity cost of investing in the market would be negative.
 That would mean you'd be better off with the kitchen than in the stock market, no matter the price of the kitchen.